vopani/datatableton/.github/ISSUE_TEMPLATE/exercise-request.md

 ---
 name: Exercise request
-about: Request a particular functionality as an exercise
+about: Request a particular functionality as a new exercise
 title: ''
 labels: enhancement
 assignees: vopani